May 18, 1652 - Rhode Island passed the first law in English-speaking North America making slavery illegal.

 May 18, 1827 – Mark Butler Travis was born at Old Town in Conecuh County, Ala.
 A veteran of the Mexican-American War and the Civil War, he served as Conecuh County’s Circuit Clerk.
 He also fought at the Battle of Bull Run.

-May 18, 1830 – Confederate soldier John Adville Stacey of Monroe County, Ala. was born and in February 1862 he enlisted in what would become the 36th Alabama Regiment of Volunteers and was mortally wounded at Chickamauga on Sept.
+May 18, 1830 – Confederate soldier John Adville Stacey of Monroe County, Ala. was born.
+In February 1862, he enlisted in what would become the 36th Alabama Regiment of Volunteers and was mortally wounded at Chickamauga on Sept.
 19, 1863.
 He died from his wounds on Oct.
 9, 1863 and was buried in the Confederate Cemetery in Marietta, Ga.

-May 18, 1833 – Edward A. Stacey was born and he enlisted in what would become Co.
+May 18, 1833 – Edward Amos Stacey was born and he later enlisted in what would become Co.
 F of the 36th Alabama Regiment of Volunteers on April 10, 1862.
 Edward survived the wounds he received at Nashville and Spanish Fort, where he was captured and imprisoned at Ship Island, Miss.
-He passed away at the age 74 on May 28, 1907 and was buried near his parents at Polar Bridge Cemetery.
+He passed away at the age 74 on May 28, 1907 and was buried near his parents at Polar Bridge Cemetery at Manistee.

 May 18, 1858 - Alabama author John Gorman Barr died aboard a ship en route to Melbourne, Australia.